-Schools are facing a year of historic difficulty, and in an effort to help overcome the overwhelming uncertainties they face, Mass Insight is introducing the Mi Equity in Education Emergency Fund – an effort to galvanize private support to ensure underserved students receive critical academic assistance.
+Schools are facing a year of historic difficulty, and in an effort to help overcome the overwhelming uncertainties they face, Mass Insight has introduced the Mi Equity in Education Emergency Fund – an effort to galvanize private support to ensure underserved students receive critical academic assistance.
 We at Mi have been confronting equity in education for over a decade – serving over 10,000 students each year through our Advanced Placement STEM & English Program, representing the largest secondary STEM program in the state.

 Throughout the pandemic, Mi has remained nimble and responsive to the unique needs of our students, teachers and schools, developing virtual supports for students as they completed the 2019-2020 school year and launching new professional development and coaching for teachers – preparing them to lead classrooms in a remote learning environment.

 However, uncertainties and budgetary constraints put public funding for our Program at risk, meaning school districts with the highest percentage of underserved students (precisely those who rely on Mi the most) may not be able to participate.
 Without further support, this will worsen already persistent equity issues.
-With the school year fast approaching, time is of the essence in order to help us mitigate the uncertainty that the pandemic has created.
+With the school year upon us, time is of the essence in order to help us mitigate the uncertainty that the pandemic has created.

 Learn about Student Supports and Subsidies